 The gay bar Prik Amsterdam is a fundamental and important part of Amsterdam’s LGBT community life.
 Located on the so-called Spuistraat in Jordaan, the team of the Prik is organizing a huge street festival with several stages, food trucks, and mobile bars.
 Of course, dance shows and Drag Queens are part of the annual Pride Amsterdam Program.
 But even though the bar became their lives, so to say, traveling around the world was and is a big part of the guys’ year planning.

-“Before opening the bar in 2006, Jelger and I made a two-month trip backpacking through Asia, which was an amazing experience.
+“Before opening the bar in 2006, Jelger and I made a two-month trip backpacking through Asia, which was a wonderful experience.
 We realized, it would be the last long trip for a very long time, as traveling is difficult when you have a bar together and manage a team of handsome waiters.
-I also like to remember my trips together with Phil for example to South Africa, Key West, and other parts of the USA like Brice and Grand Canyon.”
+I also like to remember my trips together with Phil, for example to South Africa, Key West, and other parts of the USA like Brice and Grand Canyon.”

 The Netherlands is known for its cheese, bikes, and of course, its tulip and flower fields.
 Additional to the Dutch capital, the German neighbor offers a variety of exciting cities and islands along the west coast of Europe.
 Read all about Groningen, Amsterdam, Utrecht, Rotterdam, Den Hague, and the Dutch island Vlieland.

 From the exotic countries of Asia to the LGBT and gay beaches of Spain.
 The gay couple found their dream destination in Southern Europe, in Spain to be precise.
-Gay men probably all know about the Spanish city Sitges located just about 35 kilometers southwest of Barcelona.
+Gay men probably all know about the Spanish city of Sitges, located just about 35 kilometers southwest of Barcelona.

 “My partner and I just bought a house in Sitges in Spain, southwest of Barcelona last year, which was a bit of investment by renting it out (well… not this year, obviously…).
 For us, it is a nice getaway from the business back home in Amsterdam.
 As much as we would like to, it is hard to plan holidays ahead as I’m always dependent on what goes on in the bar and having enough staff all year round.”